Twinklebear/LPCGame/README.md

 defined by scripts attached to them, in this case Lua scripts since Lua's easy to embed.

 ## Building
-To build the project you'll need the Lua 5.1 (headers & libs) along with SDL2.0, which you may need to compile yourself.
+To build the project you'll need Lua, I'm using 5.1 but more recent versions may be ok?, along with SDL2.0, which you may need to compile yourself.
 The JsonCPP library is included as the amalgamated version under src/external.
 If you encounter any issues feel free to ask or open an issue.

 Note that if you plan to use msvc to compile the project you must use the November CTP compiler to have support for variadic templates.